Khao-UI-Tools/khao-ui/README.md

 ![Khao UI](src/assets/logo.jpg "Khao UI")

+## About the Name

+"Khao" (ข้าว) is the Thai name for rice.
+Just as rice is the basis of many Asian dishes, this component library will be the new basis for my blogs [Der Reiskoch](https://www.der-reiskoch.de/), [ahaan-thai.de](https://www.ahaan-thai.de/) and other projects.

 ## Styling

 The UI Components are styled with css-custom-properties that are provided by the [Khao Malet](https://www.npmjs.com/package/@der-reiskoch/khao-malet) design system.